Invisibility: Practical efforts

 Two teams of scientists worked separately to create two "Invisibility Cloaks" from 'metamaterials' engineered at the nanoscale level.
 They demonstrated for the first time the possibility of cloaking three-dimensional (3-D) objects with artificially engineered materials that redirect radar, light or other waves around an object.
 While one uses a type of fishnet of metal layers to reverse the direction of light, the other uses tiny silver wires.
 Xiang Zhang, of the University of California, Berkeley said: "In the case of invisibility cloaks or shields, the material would need to curve light waves completely around the object like a river flowing around a rock.
 An observer looking at the cloaked object would then see light from behind it, making it seem to disappear."

 UC Berkeley researcher Jason Valentine's team made a material that affects light near the visible spectrum, in a region used in fibre optics: 'Instead of the fish appearing to be slightly ahead of where it is in the water, it would actually appear to be above the water's surface.
-It's kind of weird.
 For a metamaterial to produce negative refraction, it must have a structural array smaller than the wavelength of the electromagnetic radiation being used."
 Valentine's team created their 'fishnet' material by stacking silver and metal dielectric layers on top of each other and then punching holes through them.
 The other team used an oxide template and grew silver nanowires inside porous aluminum oxide at tiny distances apart, smaller than the wavelength of visible light.
 This material refracts visible light.

 The Imperial College London research team achieved results with microwaves.
 An invisibility cloak layout of a copper cylinder was produced in May, 2008, by physicist Professor Sir John Pendry.
 Scientists working with him at Duke University in the US put the idea into practice.

 Pendry, who theorized the invisibility cloak "as a joke" to illustrate the potential of metamaterials, said in an interview in August 2011 that grand, theatrical manifestations of his idea are probably overblown: "I think it’s pretty sure that any cloak that Harry Potter would recognize is not on the table.
 You could dream up some theory, but the very practicality of making it would be so impossible.
 But can you hide things from light?
 Yes.
 Can you hide things which are a few centimeters across?
 Yes.
 Is the cloak really flexible and flappy?
 No. Will it ever be?
 No. So you can do quite a lot of things, but there are limitations.
 There are going to be some disappointed kids around, but there might be a few people in industry who are very grateful for it."